SeattleCentral/WEB130/README.md

 ## Quizzes/Exams

-There will occassionally be written quizzes designed to test knowledge retention and evaluate class progression.
+There will occassionally be quizzes designed to test knowledge retention and evaluate class progression.
 These will be administered through Canvas and will constitute no more than 10% of the final grade.

 As this course is project-based, there will be no exams.

 ## Evaluation (subject to change)

-Will be based on Assignments, Quizzes, and the Final Project.
+Evaluation will be based on Assignments, Quizzes, and the Final Project.

 <table>
 	<thead>